hadilq/nix-home-manager-config/README.md

 ## Both NixOS and MacOS
 After installing [home-manager](https://github.com/nix-community/home-manager),
 clone this repository into `~/.config/nixpkgs`.
-Next step is creating `.local/config.nix` file with your user name and home directory with a content similar to the following one.
+Next step is creating `.local/config.nix` file with your username and home directory with a content similar to the following one.

 ```
 {}: